Mixed up English

-These two English words are very similar; keep reading for further information.
+The English words farther and further are very similar.
+Read this lesson for further information.

 Tom ran farther than Bill.